 Przewalski horses watching

-This species of horse is endemic of Mongolia and disappeared in the 1960’s because of the intensive shooting parties organized by Russians.
-These thought the species was extinct and were surprised to find some herds in Mongolia, so they decided to catch them in order to send them in the zoos of Europa.
-Unfortunately, doing this, they wiped out the rest of the species.
+This species of the horse was endemic of Mongolia and disappeared in the 1960s because of the intensive shooting parties organized by Russians.
+These thought the species was extinct and were surprised to find some herds in Mongolia, so they decided to catch them in order to send them to zoos in Europe.
+Unfortunately, by doing this, they wiped out the rest of the species.
 The last herd had been seen in 1967, and the last horse in 1969.